Georgia Southern Eagles men's soccer: History

 director George A. Cook on May 7, 1980.
 The same day, the soccer program's first head coach, Pat Cobb, was also introduced as the head coach.
 They began play in the league now known as the ASUN Conference.

 Seasons

 Head coaches

-There have been seven men's soccer coaches in the program's history.
+There have been eight men's soccer coaches in the program's history.

 Rivalries

 Mercer

-Mercer leads the series 25–24–0 through the 2018 season.
+Mercer leads the series 30–24–1 through the 2023 season.

 Georgia State

-Georgia State leads the series 30–11–6 through the 2020–21 season.
+Georgia State leads the series 32–11–7 through the 2023 season.